PDF2014/Topic-of-Love-rus/README.md

   - First of, I just wanted to say thank you for taking the time to help out the mod.
 That means a lot to me as a developer!
 [You can find the link here](https://github.com/MianReplicate/Topic-of-Love/issues)
 - When two different species are involved in a pregnancy, will the baby's species be a mix of both?
   - At the moment, a baby will inherit one random species from their parents.
 This may change in the future.
+- Why did you make this mod?
+  - As someone who was eager to play the new WorldBox update, I was excited to find that a new lover system was implemented!
+I.. however.. was not excited to find out that two different species could not fall in love, and that two people could not fall in love if they could not make babies together!
+My love for the Lumity ship from The Owl House is so strong that I made this mod <3.
+Oh, and queer representation is always nice.
+- How was the process of making this mod?
+  - This is my first modding WorldBox and a Unity game, sooo it was tough at first, but I got through it using documentation and help from the WorldBox discord <3.
+There are times where certain features were tough to add due to the game's codebase, but I was able to walk around them with some methods (at the cost of efficiency but shhh!).
+Due to making this mod, I've gotten much better at using tools such as dnSpy, Harmony (a patcher that modifies methods), C# as a whole, and well.. modding Unity games!

 ## 👏 Credits
 - Rimworld mods such as, Edges of Acceptance, Way Better Romance, Romance on the Rim and Intimacy - A Lovin' Expansion.
 Thanks to them for inspiring me to make this mod